weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 P contains no segment.

 To show that P is perfect, it is enough to show that P contains no isolated point.
-Let x € P, and let S be any segment containing x.
+Let x  \in  P, and let S be any segment containing x.
 Let J, be that interval of E, which contains x.
 Choose n large enough, so that J, = S. Let x, be an endpoint of I,, such that x, # x.

-It follows from the construction of P that x, € P. Hence x is a limit point of P, and P is perfect.
+It follows from the construction of P that x,  \in  P. Hence x is a limit point of P, and P is perfect.

 One of the most interesting properties of the Cantor set is that it provides